CRM Software for Economic Development Organizations

 Wildcards

-You can also use the ? (question mark) wildcard to substitute for any single character at the end of a term.
+Question Mark (?)
+You may also see the ? (question mark) wildcard to substitute for any single character at the end of a term.
 For example, the search term "fold?" would match on "fold" and "folds" but not "folding" or "folder."

 Note: You may see the * or ? wildcard at the end of any keyword that has at least 3 characters or more.
 You cannot, however, use a wildcard in front of or in the middle of a word.